 An automatic email will be sent to the applicants whose projects do not pass the initial selection phase.

 The grant winners will be announced and published on the AFAC website and social media platforms after the jury meetings conclude.
 An automatic email will be sent to applicants whose projects are not selected to receive grants.

 As soon as the grant awardees are announced, AFAC will draft a grant contract to be signed by the grantees.
 The contract will include start and end dates, grant amount, budget breakdown, financial requirements, payment schedule, general provisions, implementation and amendments, required reports, and project results.

 Payment Conditions & Schedule

 For development grants, the grantee will receive 70% of the grant amount as a first payment.
 Once the project is completed and the grantee has submitted the deliverables, narrative and financial reports, the remaining 30% will be transferred.

 For production grants, grantees will receive 25% of the grant amount as the first payment.
-When 80% of the first payment has been spent AND the shooting has started, the grantee must submit an interim narrative and financial report to AFAC.
+When 80% of the first payment has been spent and the shooting has started, the grantee must submit an interim narrative and financial report to AFAC.
 Once the report is approved, grantees will receive 60% of the grant total amount as a second payment.

-With submission of the final deliverables and reports, the remaining 15% of the grant total amount will be transferred and the grant will be closed.
+With the submission of the final deliverables and reports, the remaining 15% of the grant total amount will be transferred and the grant will be closed.